plafer/apachelite/README.md

 # Apachelite
-Apachelite is a *very* basic HTTP server written in C. I wrote it to practice writing in C and to know the ins and outs of HTTP.
-I find it very interesting and instructive to decorticate how an HTTP server really works.
+Apachelite is a *very* basic HTTP server written in C. I wrote it to practice writing in C and to learn about the ins and outs of HTTP.

 ## Features
 This server is (and will possibly always remain) in